Numerical stability of a hybrid method for pricing options: The dicretized process

 \subsection{The 2-dimensional tree for $(V,X)$}

-We consider an approximation for the pair $(V,X)$ on the time-interval $[0,T]$ by means of a $2$-dimensional computationally simple tree.
+We consider an approximation for the pair $(V,X)$ in \eqref{YVX-dyn} on the time-interval $[0,T]$ by means of a $2$-dimensional computationally simple tree.
 This means that we construct a Markov chain running over a $2$-dimensional recombining bivariate lattice and, at each time-step, both components of the Markov chain can jump only upwards or downwards.
-We consider the ``multiple-jumps'' approach by Nelson and Ramaswamy \cite{nr}.
-A detailed description of this procedure and of the benefits of its use, can be found in \cite{bib:acz,bcz,bcz-hhw}.
-Here, we limit the reasoning to the essential ideas and to the main steps in order to set-up the whole algorithm.
+We consider the ``multiple-jumps'' approach by Nelson and Ramaswamy \cite{nr}, extensively developed for the CIR process in \cite{acz}.
+We give here the main ideas in order to set-up the whole algorithm.
 We start by considering a discretization of the time-interval $[0,T]$ in $N$ subintervals $[nh,(n+1)h]$, $n=0,1,\ldots,N$, with $h=T/N$.

-For the CIR volatility process $V$, we consider the binomial tree procedure firstly introduced in \cite{bib:acz}.
-For $n=0,1,\ldots,N$, consider the lattice